MongoDB

 - Open the Integration Library tab.

-- Find MongoDB or filter by Cloud Storage.
+- Find MongoDB or filter by Database.

 - Click Install, select a variant if available, and fill in the required fields.